-Like many countries, Rwanda is characterized by extreme poverty and weak institutions, but its social history is tragically unique.
-In 1994, Rwanda underwent a devastating genocide that left 800,000 people dead.
+Like many countries, Rwanda is characterized by extreme poverty and weak institutions, but its social history is particularly tragic.
+In 1994, Rwanda experienced a devastating genocide that left 800,000 people dead.
 In the aftermath of the genocide, civil society organizations (CSOs) emerged to help in addressing social needs, including assistance to widows and orphans, child-headed households, and traumatized survivors.
 Not surprisingly, the people of Rwanda continue to suffer from high levels of collective trauma and struggle with the social consequences of the genocide.

 Today, Rwanda has benefited from tremendous economic growth, implementing major infrastructure development projects.
 However, civil society in Rwanda remains in an embryonic state, due to a variety of practical constraints.
 The overwhelming majority of Rwandans suffer from extreme poverty; about two-thirds of the population lives on less than $1 per day.
 This level of poverty limits engagement in activities not directly related to survival.
 The lack of education limits the ability of people to access various sources of information and limits their capacity to interact with formal institutions of the state.
 The vast majority of Rwandan CSOs are grassroots associations focused on issues of livelihood, with little capacity to engage on public policy issues in a more strategic way.
 This in turn has made it difficult for urban-based, advocacy CSOs to make connections to the grassroots.

 |Registration Body||Local authority and Rwanda Governance Board (RGB).|